openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/AddingBoxes.md

 The Listener will display the corresponding package.

-References :
+## References :

-  1. Function
+  *[1] Function

 A  portion of code within a larger program, which performs a specific task.
 Operates upon 0 or more parameters and returns a value.

-  2. Class
+  *[2] Class

 A category of objects sharing common properties - characteristics and behaviour.
 A class specifies the internal structure and behaviour of an object.
 In OM, it is represented in a patch by a factory box that can produce an instance of a class.

-See also : Object, Instance
+**See also :** Object, Instance

-  3. Package
+  *[3] Package

 Contains functions or classes components belonging to a common category of programming items.
 Packages are provided at the installation of OM, but the can also be loaded dynamically or added by the user.

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)